dockerizedrupal/drupalcamp-baltics-2015/README.md

 The official and recommended way to get started with Docker is to use very recently announced tool called Docker Toolbox.

-It is so new that I personally have not yet had time to battle test it in everyday work.
-It was announced about three weeks ago.

 If any of you are familiar with Boot2Docker, then you should know that Docker Toolbox is here to replace it and it is suggested that you migrate as soon as